 Engaging children in play-based literacy activities encourages the development of phonological awareness, vocabulary and oral language, as well as other knowledge essential for learning to read.

 For example, by playing word games, using rhymes to explore the sound structure of the English language, and teaching them about the alphabet, letter-sounds and print concepts through directed, play-based activities.

 Parents can also enhance their children’s vocabulary and oral language through informal activities, such as providing access to books and educational toys, reading books together, and trips to the library or museums.

-The links provide some examples of activities that are free, easily accessible and enjoyable.
+The links in this section provide some examples of activities that are free, easily accessible and enjoyable.
 They have been carefully selected to reflect the highest quality, up-to-date research evidence on early literacy development.
 There is also advice for parents who are concerned about their child’s reading and language development.